What is a Capability Statement?

 Important Things to Remember When Writing Your Capability Statement

 - Write to your target audience and include what they want to know.

 - Use an editable format to design your statement.
 This is a living, breathing document that needs to be easily updated for new opportunities or changes in your business.

-- Save your capability statement to a PDF before sending to potential clients.
+- Save your capability statement to a PDF before sending it to potential clients.
 PDFs are universally accepted and most computers and smartphones come standard with a PDF reader.

 - Keep branding consistent.
 When a potential client reviews your statement, it should be easily recognizable as your business.
 Use your logo, colors, and font (when available) to create a visibility appealing capability statement that shows your business.

 - Visually superior capability statements highlight superior written statements.
-Although the content needs to be clear and concise, a boring or outdated looking capability statement may never be read.
+Although the content needs to be clear and concise, a boring or outdated-looking capability statement may never be read.
 Working with a graphic designer or digital content developer to provide a high-quality design is worth the investment.